 - 1 teaspoon red food coloring

-- In a large heavy saucepan over medium high heat, heat sugar, corn syrup and water over medium high heat.
+- In a heavy-bottomed saucepan (with at least a 3 quart capacity) heat sugar, corn syrup, and water over medium high heat.
 Stir to combine and bring to a boil.

 - Once mixture has reached a boil, reduce heat to medium.
-Cook (stirring often) until temperature reaches 300 to 310 degrees F, measuring with a candy thermometer.
+Cook (stirring often) until temperature reaches 300 to 310 degrees F (hard crack stage – approximately 32 to 34 minutes), measuring with a candy thermometer.

-Adapted from the Island Born and Bred Cookbook
+- Recipe adapted from Island Born & Bred Cookbook